 I’m interested in the biology, ecology and conservation of invertebrates and vertebrates, especially in sensitive habitats.
-I’ve worked most extensively with life histories, biology, and conservation of insects and other invertebrates.
+I’ve worked most extensively with life histories, taxonomy, ecology and conservation of insects and other invertebrates.
 Much of my recent research has involved studies on caves and groundwater at their intersection with human activities.